budimanlai/go-core/docs/ARCHITECTURE.md

 Password security requirements.

 **Decision:**
-Menggunakan bcrypt dengan cost factor 10+ untuk password hashing.
+Use bcrypt with cost factor 10+ for password hashing.

 **Consequences:**
 - ✅ Industry standard